Cognigy/WebchatPlugins/plugins/google-maps/README.md

 # Cognigy Webchat Google Maps Plugin
 This repository contains a google maps plugin for the [Cognigy Webchat](https://github.com/Cognigy/WebchatWidget).
-It wraps the [React Signature Canvas](https://github.com/agilgur5/react-signature-canvas) component for use in the Cognigy Webchat.

 ![Webchat Google Maps Plugin](./assets/google-maps-Webchat.PNG)